podanypepa/docker-api/README.md

 # docker-api
-JavaScript NPM package for controlling and manipulate Docker engine.
+JavaScript NPM package for controlling and manipulating Docker engine.